 PRODUCTION_METADATA:

-Handles and metadata of the production tables, when these are uploaded via a data request.
+Handles and metadata of the production tables, when these are imported via a data request.
 These can be copied from the authorized platform when the data request has been answered.

 DESIGN_HANDLES: